 Poodles come in three size varieties: Standards should be more than 15 inches tall at the shoulder; Miniature poodles are 15 inches or under; Toys stand no more than 10 inches.
 All three varieties have the same build and proportions.
 At dog shows, Poodles are usually seen in the elaborate Continental Clip.
 Most poodle owners prefer the simpler Sporting Clip, in which the coat is shorn to follow the outline of the squarely built, smoothly muscled body.

 Forget those old stereotypes of Poodles as sissy dogs.
 Poodles are eager, athletic, and wickedly smart “real dogs” of remarkable versatility.
-The Standard, with his greater size and strength, is the best all-around athlete of the family, but all Poodles can be trained with great success.
-Poodles are highly trainable and very intelligent.
+All Poodles can be trained with great success, as they are highly trainable and very intelligent.
 They do have a weaker bone structure than some other small breeds, but are still a tough little dog.

 History Of The Poodle Dog Breeds

 The Poodle is the national dog of France, and the French sure do love their Poodles.
 There is, however, no such breed as the “French Poodle.”
 In France, Poodles are known as the Caniche, or “duck dog.”